Transportation in the United States: 19th century

-In the transportation revolution, 1815–1860, there were numerous competing forms of transportation, and indeed each new improved mode quickly challenged and usually replaced the last favorite.
-For example, turnpikes stagecoaches and wagon roads quickly gave way to Canals, on which mules or horses hauled passengers and freight.
-The canals were soon replaced by site-Wheeler riverboats, and then finally by railway locomotives.
+Numerous modes of transportation fought for supremacy throughout the Industrial revolution of the 19th century.
+Canals swiftly took the role of turnpikes, stagecoaches, and wagon routes, which in turn were shortly replaced by steam-powered riverboats.
+During this period, the advancement in transportation inspired many artists to display the grand contrast from the past to the new.
+Taking a look at Samuel Colman's work, one piece in particular, Storm King on the Hudson (1866) displayed both the older sailboats and the grand steamboats that were overtaking the Hudson River.

 Access to water transportation shaped the geography of early settlements and boundaries.
 For example, the Erie Canal escalated the boundary dispute called the Toledo War between Ohio and Michigan in the 1830s.
 The disputed Erie Triangle was awarded to Pennsylvania, giving that state access to Lake Erie.
 Most of West Florida was given to Mississippi and Alabama to guarantee their access to the Gulf of Mexico.

 Development of the mid-western and southern states drained by the Mississippi River system (Mississippi, Ohio and Missouri Rivers) was accelerated by the introduction of steamboats on these rivers in the early 19th Century.
 These three rivers (among others) also form the borders of several states.
 Prior to the introduction of steamboats, transit upstream was impractical because of strong currents on parts of these waterways.
 Steamboats provided both passenger and freight transportation until the development of railroads later in the 19th Century gradually reduced their presence.

-The rapid expansion of Railroads brought the canal boom to a sudden end, providing a quick, scheduled and year-round mode of transportation that quickly spread to interconnect the states by the mid-19th century.
+The rapid expansion of railroads brought the canal boom to a sudden end, providing a quick, scheduled and year-round mode of transportation that quickly spread to interconnect the states by the mid-19th century.
 During the industrialization of the United States after the Civil War, railroads, led by the transcontinental rail system in the 1860s, expanded quickly across the United States to serve industries and the growing cities.
 During the late 19th century, railroads often had built redundant routes to a competitor's road or built through sparsely populated regions that generated little traffic.
 These marginal rail routes survived the pricing pressures of competition, or the lack of revenue generated by low traffic, as long as railroads provided the only efficient economical way to move goods and people across the United States.
 In addition to the intercity passenger network running on Class I and II railroads, a large network of interurban (trolley or "street running") rail lines extended out from the cities and interchanged passenger and freight traffic with the railroads and also provided competition.